 by Editors of Good Housekeeping

-Our AssessmentThe Good Housekeeping Research Institute tests two dozen mandolines and slicers in this report, giving each model a letter grade.
+Our AssessmentThe Good Housekeeping Research Institute tests two dozen mandolines and slicers in this report, giving each model a star rating of up to 5 stars.
 Actual testing methods aren't given, but editors say the scores are a combination of lab tests and they incorporate consumer feedback.
-Details on each mandoline include a list of pros and cons and a short write-up.
-The top two slicers are the KitchenAid V-Slicer Hand Held Mandoline and Zyliss Smart Guard Gourmet Mandoline.
+Details on each mandoline includes a list of pros and cons and a short write-up.

 Mandolines and Slicers